da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

 For this setting you can insert either a single destination or a comma seperated list of several destinations which are considered endpoints for the node.
 These are the nodes holding the secondary copies of objects for long term archival.
 It depends on the implementations of the underlying grid what these node names TODO(why not node names?, here is a discrepancy between the business model side and the technical implementation details) refer to.
 In a typical iRODS (zone) installation these are the names of resource groups to which the objects can be replicated to.

-    localNode.workingResource=ciWorkingResource
+    localNode.workingResource=

-TODO should that be really on the node section?
+TODO does it belong on the node section?

-asdf

     localNode.name=localnode